Corpus Poisoning via Approximate Greedy Gradient Descent: Experiments

 \textbf{Out-of-Domain Attack}\quad We found that the generated adversarial passages can transfer across different domains.
 In Table \ref{tab: ASR out of domain}, we use adversarial passages generated from training set of NQ and MS MARCO and insert them into the corpora of retrieval tasks in other domains.
-Since the out-of-domain datasets have smaller corpora compared to NQ and MS MARCO, we use top $k_r=50$ ASR (rather than $k_r=1000$ used for in-domain attacks) to measure the effectiveness of the attack method.
 We found that (1) Compared to adversarial passages generated from NQ dataset, those trained from MS MARCO generally perform better in out-of-domain attacks, possibly because MS MARCO contains more training data.
 (2) Contriever models are still the most vulnerable to corpus poisoning attacks.
-For example, inserting a single adversarial passage generated by AGGD into FiQA-2018 achieves a top-$k_r=50$ ASR of 84.57\%, and inserting it into Quora can trick the model into returning the adversarial passage in the top-50 retrieved passage for 73.42\% of the queries.
-(3) NFCorpus is an easier domain to attack.
-AGGD achieves over 38\% ASR even in DPR-mul and DPR-nq, which is surprising since, as shown in the in-domain attack results in Table \ref{tab: ASR in domain}, attacking DPR-mul and DPR-nq is extremely hard , even with adversarial passage trained from in-domain data.
+For example, inserting a single adversarial passage generated by AGGD into FiQA-2018 achieves a top-$k_r=20$ ASR of 86.54\%, and inserting it into Quora can trick the model into returning the adversarial passage in the top-20 retrieved passage for 86.92\% of the queries.
+(3) Quora are easier domains to attack.
+AGGD achieves over 20\% ASR even in DPR-mul and DPR-nq, which is surprising since, as shown in the in-domain attack results in Table \ref{tab: ASR in domain}, attacking DPR-mul and DPR-nq is extremely hard , even with adversarial passage trained from in-domain data.
+(Though NFCorpus has high attack success rate, NFCorpus also has a smaller testing corpus).